Get all the latest data for Copenhagen

 As of early 2026, for-sale inventory in Copenhagen has been shrinking compared to the same time last year, with Finance Denmark's late 2025 releases consistently reporting falling numbers of homes available for sale across Denmark and especially in major cities like Copenhagen.

-The estimated months-of-supply in Copenhagen's tightest segments (owner-occupied apartments in central areas) is around two to three months, which is well below the five to six months typically considered a balanced market, and this scarcity gives sellers significant pricing power.
+The estimated months-of-supply in Copenhagen's tightest segment, owner-occupied apartments in central areas, sits around two to three months, which is well below the five to six months typically considered a balanced market and gives sellers significant pricing power.

-Sources and methodology: we tracked inventory trends using monthly supply releases from Finance Denmark and transaction data from Statistics Denmark.
-We also referenced Finance Denmark's August 2025 press release on record-low flat supply.
-Our analyses combined these with our own calculations of absorption rates.
+Sources and methodology: we tracked inventory trends using Finance Denmark's November 2025 release and the underlying monthly table data.
+We cross-referenced with transaction volumes from Statistics Denmark.
+Our analyses combined these with our own monitoring of Copenhagen listing flows.

 Are homes selling faster in Copenhagen as of 2026?